akyeshi/NorStor/README.md

 ## Introduction

-Welcome to the NorStor repository!
+Welcome to the NorStor repository.
 I have always been curious about people creating online business through i.e. Amazon, Shopify, Etsy etc. Never thought that I would be able to build a small one learning MERN stack (a tech-stack including MongoDB database, Express framework, React library, NodJs backend language).
 Here we are, I have started on this journey, and of course there is a lot ahead, but the starting has been fun.
 Hope you enjoyed visiting here 😀!

 ## Wireframe & ERD (Entity Relationship Diagram)
 ![!Alt Entity Relationship Diagram](public/images/ERD.png)